-Rosie advises and supports students planning to study abroad at Temple Rome, where she previously worked as a Student Life Assistant through the Alumni Assistantship program there.
+Rosie advises and supports students planning to study abroad at Temple Rome, where she previously worked as a Alumni Assistant.
 Living for two years in Rome (first as a student and then again as staff) has given her a deep understanding of the city, its culture and challenges – especially as they relate to the study abroad experience.
 Her interests and dedication to students in Rome stem from her own time studying at Temple’s campus there as a junior – where she spent the academic year studying painting and art history.
-After receiving her BFA in Metals/Jewelry/CAD-CAM from Tyler School of Art and Architecture, Rosie moved around the US, working as a hand-letterer, graphic designer, café manager, and once or twice as a bartender.
-She loves working with diverse groups in collaborative, creative environments and connecting people with new experiences.
+She earned her BFA in Metals/Jewelry/CAD-CAM from Tyler School of Art and Architecture, and is now studying part-time for dual masters degrees in Public Health and Social Work.
 She looks forward to helping students explore the innumerable possibilities of Rome, beyond the best gelato and pasta spots (although she does have some recommendations where those are concerned).
-In her free time, Rosie enjoys knitting, hiking, and learning about the history of beer.
+In her free time, Rosie enjoys knitting, spinning yarn, and hiking.

 What did you gain from studying abroad?